altays/glitch-toolz/README.md

 1. Make sure you have node installed!
 2. clone the repo
-3. Use 'sh main.sh' i to set up the folder structure
+3. Use 'sh main.sh i' to set up the folder structure
 4. Add a jpg to the 'input' folder
 5. Update the variables at the top of the sh file with the name of the jpg (without the extension)
-6. Use 'sh main.sh jpgAnalyze' to break the jpg into txt files based on the
+6. Use 'sh main.sh jpgAnalyze' to break the jpg into txt files based on the chunk.
-7. chunk.
 This will create a duplicate folder
-8. Use 'sh main.sh jpgBend' and any combination of 'c', 'q', 's', 'b', and/or 'i' to bend the txt chunks.
+7. Use 'sh main.sh jpgBend' and any combination of 'c', 'q', 's', 'b', and/or 'i' to bend the txt chunks.
-9. Use 'sh main.sh reset' if you start getting broken images - this will delete the '-bending' folder and copy straight from the clean data.
+8. Use 'sh main.sh reset' if you start getting broken images - this will delete the '-bending' folder and copy straight from the clean data.

 ## How to use